MakieOrg/Makie.jl/docs/documentation/headless.md

-# Remote servers
+# Headless

-Makie can be used remotely and it supports working headless systems (such as CI servers).
+Makie can be used on headless systems (such as CI servers).
 This page describes what is required to get different back ends working in headless systems.

 ## CairoMakie